pbuckner/x-plane_plugins/XPython/docs/source/development/modules/panelgraphics_state.rst

     Offset all subsequent drawing by ``(dx, dy)`` pixels.

+    Must be called inside a :func:`transformPush` / :func:`transformPop` pair.

     See example at the top of this page.

     `Official SDK <https://developer.x-plane.com/sdk/XPLMPanelGraphics/#XPLMTransformTranslate>`__ :index:`XPLMTransformTranslate`